 Do I Need a Lawyer to Handle my Workers’ Compensation Claim?

 This is a tough question to answer without knowing the details of your unique situation.
-When you contact Moga Law Firm, Scot Moga will personally answer your questions and determine the workers’ compensation benefits you may be eligible to receive.
+When you contact the workers’ compensation lawyers at Moga Law Firm, Scot Moga will personally answer your questions and determine the workers’ compensation benefits you may be eligible to receive.
 Call us at 909-931-2444 or email us for a free initial consultation.
 Se habla español.